lsd-ucsc/hakkell.paper/README.md

 For either mode, set the environment variable `RING_SIZE` to determine how many nodes will participate in the election.

-1. *Run demo mode*
+1. ### Run demo mode

    Set the environment variable `MODE` to `actors`, `channels`, or `control` to run the `benchActors`, `benchChannels`, or `benchControl` functions, respectively, on the specified `RING_SIZE` nodes.

-   This is the mode we used for measuring memory use.
+   This is the mode we used for measuring total bytes allocated..

-1. *Run benchmark mode*
+1. ### Run benchmark mode

    If the environment variable `MODE` is not set, then the criterion benchmark will run.
    It sets up a benchmark group for the specified `RING_SIZE` containing a becnhmark of `benchControl`, `benchActors`, and `benchChannels`.

-   This is the mode we used for measuring run time.
+   This is the mode we used for measuring running time.
    We used a shell script that provided command-line arguments interpreted by criterion to select and run only one of those functions at a time.